pablo14/data-science-live-book/model_performance/knowing_the_error.md

 Since these validation techniques are **time consuming**, consider choosing a model which will run fast, allowing model tunning, testing different configurations, trying different variables in a "short" amount of time. <a href="https://en.wikipedia.org/wiki/Random_forest" target="blank">Random Forest</a> are an excellent option which gives **fast** and **accurate** results.
 Ref.
 [2].

-Another good option is: **gradient boosting machines**, it has more paramaters to tune than random forest, but at least in R it's implementation works really fast.
+Another good option is **gradient boosting machines**, it has more parameters to tune than random forest, but at least in R it's implementation works fast.

 #### Going back to bias and variance

-* Random forest focuses on decreasing bias, while...
+* Random Forest focuses on decreasing bias, while...
-* Gradient boosting machine focuses on decreasing variance.
+* Gradient boosting machine focuses on minimizing variance.
 [5]

 <br>